FelipeeDev/php-oop-non-if-else-code-styling/README.md

 ### Principle 2: At least PHP 7.0

-[PHP 7.0](http://php.net/manual/en/migration70.new-features.php) have most solutions and [PHP 7.1](http://php.net/manual/en/migration71.new-features.php) all the solutions needed to forget about the `if` statements such as:
+[PHP 7.0](http://php.net/manual/en/migration70.new-features.php) have most of, and [PHP 7.1](http://php.net/manual/en/migration71.new-features.php) have all solutions needed (to forget about the `if` statements and other conditional statements) such as:
 - type hints and scalar type declaration
 - return type declaration (and nullable types)
 - null coalescing operator